 - You'll only find the apple core under destroyable boulders and, like ingredients, they give you five points each.

-And, of course, anything that's not a baddie or special item is an ingredient, so don't be shy about picking up skulls, sandbags and the like.
-Anything that's moving, avoid; that includes the weird tree baddie that occasionally stops dead in its tracks for a while.
+- Anything that's moving, avoid; that includes the weird tree baddie that occasionally stops dead in its tracks for a while.
 You can even go right up and bump against the spider webs and spikes.

 This game guide was written by: Daniel